Skip to main content

 Content-type text/source-member

 By selecting this content-type you will receive a special window that allows to import a source member (the source member will be copied to an IFS stream file).
-When embedding / attaching the source member to the MIME file, the content type assigned is text/plain.
+Source member text can be embedded in the body or attached.

 Content-type text/spool

 By selecting this content-type you will receive a special window that allows to import a spool file (the spool file will be copied to an IFS stream file).
-When embedding / attaching the spool file to the MIME file, the content type assigned is text/plain.
+The generated text is attached to the mail-message and is assigned is assigned content-type text/plain.

 Note.
 You may ask a spool file to be converted to PDF (please check the prerequisites).
-Spool files converted to PDF's are added as attachments.
+Spool files converted to PDF's are added as attachments in Base64 format.

 Contact